DevMaelFranceschetti/Atari/README.md

 # Atari
-OpenES and CEM code for Atari using Nature network, and analyse tools
+OpenES and CEM code for Atari using Nature network, and analysis tools.

-Based on OpenAI ES code from estool, CEM code from CEM-RL and Nature network from Canonical_ES_Atari
+Based on OpenAI ES code from estool, CEM code from CEM-RL, Nature network from Canonical_ES_Atari.
+Tools vignette.py and gradient_study.py have been adapted from https://github.com/DevMaelFranceschetti/PAnd_Swimmer .

 ## Requirements :
 python3.6